Indian Reserve (1763)

 The Royal Proclamation of 1763 organized much of the new territorial cessions in North America to Britain into three colonies: East Florida, West Florida, and Quebec.
 The remainder of the new British territory was left to Native Americans.
 The delineation of the Eastern Divide, following the Allegheny Ridge of the Appalachians, confirmed the limit to British settlement established by the Treaty of Easton of 1758, before Pontiac's War.
 Additionally, all European settlers in the territory, who were mostly French, were supposed to quit the territory or obtain official permission to remain.
 Many of the settlers moved to New Orleans and the French land on the west side of the Mississippi, especially St. Louis, which in turn had been ceded secretly to Spain to become Louisiana (New Spain).
 However, many of the settlers remained and the British did not actively attempt to evict them.

-In 1768, lands west of the Alleghenies and south of the Ohio River were ceded to the colonies by the Cherokee with the Treaty of Hard Labour and by the Six Nations with the Treaty of Fort Stanwix.
+In 1768, lands west of the Alleghenies and south of the Ohio River were ceded to the colonies by the Cherokee with the Treaty of Hard Labour and by the Haudenosaunee Confederacy with the Treaty of Fort Stanwix.
 However, several other aboriginal nations, especially the Shawnee and Mingo, continued to inhabit and claim their lands that other tribes had sold to the British.
 This conflict caused Dunmore's War in 1774, which was ended by the Treaty of Camp Charlotte, in which these nations agreed to accept the Ohio River as the new boundary.